 Department of Neurology

 - Dr. Marino’s books: http://cassandrapublishing.net

 - CV • Interview Video • 60 Minutes Interview

 |Available at Amazon in the Fall of 2016|

-IN THE EARLY 1960s, DR. ROBERT BECKER, AN ORTHOPAEDIC SURGEON WORKING AT THE VETERANS HOSPITAL AND UPSTATE MEDICAL CENTER IN SYRACUSE, NEW YORK developed the insight that we were electrical beings governed by electrical laws, and he published an important series of papers describing the role of natural electrical signals in controlling growth of nerves, muscles, and bones.
+IN THE EARLY 1960s, DR. ROBERT BECKER, AN ORTHOPAEDIC SURGEON WORKING AT THE VETERANS HOSPITAL AND UPSTATE MEDICAL CENTER IN SYRACUSE, NEW YORK developed the insight that we are electrical beings governed by electrical laws, and he published an important series of papers dealing with the role of natural electrical signals in the cybernetic system in the body that mediates growth and healing of nerves, muscles, and bones.

-Despite Dr. Becker’s warnings, man-made EMFs became progressively more prevalent in the general and workplace environments as a consequence of the development of the national electrical grid, increased use of radar, radio and television, and the proliferation of myriad kinds of EMF producing and consuming devices including computers, cell phones, WiFi, smart meters, and military weapons and communications systems.
+Despite Dr. Becker’s warnings, man-made EMFs became progressively more prevalent in the general and workplace environments as a consequence of the development of the national electrical grid, increased use of radar, radio and television, and the proliferation of myriad kinds of EMF-producing and consuming devices including computers, cell phones, WiFi, smart meters, and military weapons and communications systems.
 The tremendous expansion in society’s use of EMFs occurred in the absence of serious inquiry into their impact on the health of the population.

 I spent the early years of my career working in his laboratory.
 Inflamed by what I had learned there I started my own laboratory, and for the next three decades I did experiments that followed a road which branched off of the main highway he had charted.